SHOULD I INCREASE MY PSS MEMBER CONTRIBUTIONS?

 Do you need to max out your member contributions?

 Many members of the CSS, PSS or Military Super increase their member contribution levels to the maximum – without another thought.
 But this is not the only option available.
 Making high contribution rates in defined benefit schemes may not be the best strategy for everyone.
-There are others strategies including paying down debt, salary sacrificing into another super fund or building your wealth outside super through managed funds or direct investments.
+There are other strategies including paying down debt, salary sacrificing into another super fund or building your wealth outside super through managed funds or direct investments.

 But I can’t salary sacrifice into my defined benefit fund!